Super Mario Bros. (film): Writing

 Joffé said, "We tried some various avenues that didn't work, that came up too medieval or somehow wasn't the right thing.
 I felt the project was taking a wrong turn [...]
 And that's when I began thinking of Max Headroom."
 Joffé traveled to Rome to meet with creators Rocky Morton and Annabel Jankel.
 Morton said, "We come from the Tim Burton school of filmmaking, because our background is in animation and comic books [...]
 So we started off basing everything in reality, and then tried to have fun and exaggerate it as much as possible."
-Joffé, Morton, and Jankel agreed their approach to adapting the video games should follow the darker tone popularized by the 1989 Batman and 1990 Teenage Mutant Ninja Turtles.
+Joffé, Morton, and Jankel agreed their approach to adapting the video games should follow the darker tone popularized by Batman (1989) and Teenage Mutant Ninja Turtles (1990).
 Joffé said, "This wasn't Snow White and the Seven Dinosaurs [...]
 The dino world was dark.
 We didn't want to hold back."
 Morton described the film as a prequel to the video games that tells the "true story" behind Nintendo's inspiration.
 Joffé viewed the games as a "mixture of Japanese fairy tales and bits of modern America", and wanted to create a "slightly mythic vision of New York".
 Screenwriter Parker Bennett elaborated: "Our take on it was that Nintendo interpreted the events from our story and came up with the video game.
-We basically worked backwards." the film also took inspiration from Die Hard, Mad Max, and Blade Runner.
+We basically worked backwards."
+The film also took inspiration from Die Hard (1988), Mad Max (1979), and Blade Runner (1982).

-The concept of a parallel universe inhabited by dinosaurs was inspired by Dinosaur Land from the recently released Super Mario World.
-Jankel envisioned the parallel dimension as "[...] a whole world with a reptile point-of-view, dominated by aggressive, primordial behavior and basic instincts", while Morton considered the ecological and technological consequences of a dinosaur society that holds fossil fuels sacred.
+The concept of a parallel universe inhabited by dinosaurs was inspired by Dinosaur Land from the recently released Super Mario World (1990).
+Jankel envisioned the parallel dimension as "a whole world with a reptile point-of-view, dominated by aggressive, primordial behavior and basic instincts", while Morton considered the ecological and technological consequences of a dinosaur society that holds fossil fuels sacred.
 Joffé noted, "It's a wonderful parody of New York and heavy industry [...]
 We call it the New Brutalism."
-Screenwriters Parker Bennett and Terry Runté were tasked with balancing comedy with a darker tone: Bennett said, "Ghostbusters was the model [...]
+Parker Bennett and Terry Runté were tasked with re-writing the script to balance comedy with a darker tone: Bennett said, "Ghostbusters was the model [...]
 We were aiming towards funny, but kind of weird and dark."